 This simple banana milk is a nut-free and dairy free milk alternative that’s made with just 2 ingredients.
 You can get creative with optional ad-ins and enjoy it poured over cereal or just as a drink on its own!

 Banana milk- yes it’s a thing!
 If you’ve never heard of it before, it might seem kind a bit different.
 But hear me out!
-It’s a really simple two ingredient non-dairy milk made from just bananas and water!
+It’s a really simple two ingredient milk made from just bananas and water!
 You can get fancy if you like, but really all you need is the bananas and water.

 It’s nut free, making it perfect for those with allergies, incredibly cheap and takes all of 2 minutes to prepare.

 This homemade milk is a much simpler alternative and you are in complete control of the ingredients!
 You can make it sweet and really creamy like the classic Korean version, or leave it plain and simple.

 Add the banana and water or milk to a high speed blender.
 I suggest using frozen banana to ensure the milk is really creamy, but if you forgot to freeze it, fresh will be fine.

 Process until completely smooth, about 1 minute.